braintree/braintree_android/v4_MIGRATION_GUIDE.md

   BrowserSwitchResult browserSwitchResult = braintreeClient.deliverBrowserSwitchResult(this);
   if (browserSwitchResult != null) {
-    threeDSecureClient.onBrowserSwitchResult(browserSwitchResult, (threeDSecureBundledResult, error) -> {
+    threeDSecureClient.onBrowserSwitchResult(browserSwitchResult, (threeDSecureInternalResult, error) -> {
-      // send threeDSecureBundledResult.getTokenizedCard().getString() to your server or handle error });
+      // send threeDSecureInternalResult.getTokenizedCard().getString() to your server or handle error });
   }
 }